NoorunnisaSulthan/contactApp/README.md

 - **Adding a contact**: Click on the "Add Contact" button and enter the details of the new contact in the provided fields.
 Click "add" to add the contact to your list.
 The contact will be saved to the JSON file using JSON Server.
 - **Removing a contact**: Select a contact from the list by clicking on it, then click the "trash" icon to delete the contact.
 The contact will be removed from the JSON file.
 - **Editing a contact**:  Click the "Edit" icon to modify the contact's information and save the changes.
 The updated contact will be saved to the JSON file.
+- **Search a contact**: In the search bar enter the contact name that you wish to search.
+After filtering the results will be shown.

 ## Contributing

 Contributions to the Contact App are welcome!
 If you find any bugs or have suggestions for improvements, please submit an issue or a pull request to the GitHub repository.